-Haddad studied at the Atlantic Acting School in New York City and has worked in film and theatre in London.
+Haddad studied at the Atlantic Acting School in New York City and has worked in film and theater in New York and London.
 She is the founder of 3K² Productions, a production company which creates pieces that break stereotypes and give a voice to unheard stories.

 “I love the international collaboration,” Haddad says by phone from Lebanon.
 “I love the fact we can get a glimpse of different cultures and what it’s like to live in that country.
 It shows we all face the same issues.”

 “It’s amazing to be part of something that will bring entertainment, fun and joy to people around the world in this time of COVID-19,” Haddad says.